frederic-perez/AmE-dictionary/data/idioms.md

 __lean and mean__ :dart: Fit and ready for hard, efficient work. _Companies are running lean and mean these days._
 __leap of faith__
 __leap to (someone’s) mind__ To suddenly or immediately materialize in someone’s mind. _A: “What would you like to have for dinner?”
 B: “I’m not sure, nothing’s really leaping to mind.”_
-__leaps and bounds__ :dart: __2__ Very large degrees of or rapid progress forward.
+__leaps and bounds__ :dart::two: __2__ Very large degrees of or rapid progress forward.
 (Used especially in the phrases “by/in leaps and bounds” and “make leaps and bounds.”) _Samantha’s delivery business has been growing by leaps and bounds recently._
 __learn the ropes__ :two::hammer:
 __leather-lunged__ (used before a noun) Having an extremely or inordinately loud or strong voice, as of someone with very robust lungs. _Despite her petite frame, the leather-lunged lead singer was able to shake the audience with her soulful outpourings._
 __leave (one’s) mark__